-Apollo to the Moon is closed as part of the Museum’s renovation.
+Apollo to the Moon has closed as part of the Museum’s renovation.
 Learn more about the project to transform the National Air and Space Museum.

 The story of human exploration of the Moon by the United States.